sbhakat/Plasmepsin-bace/README.md

 # Flap dynamics in pepsin-like aspartic proteases: a computational perspective using Plasmepsin-II and BACE-1 as model systems
 This repo provides all details to repertory and validate the paper Flap dynamics in pepsin-like aspartic proteases: a computational perspective using Plasmepsin-II and BACE-1 as model systems (doi: https://doi.org/10.1101/2020.04.27.062539)

+1. Prep folder contains topology, .mdp and .gro file to generate .tpr files to perform simulation with TIP4P-Ew water model
+2. TIP3P-MD1 and MD2 contains plumed.dat files to monitor and .tpr files to run MD simulations.
+MD1 and MD2 denotes MD simulations starting with different initial starting velocities.